-Create storage from Snapshot
+Create storage with snapshot

 The latest service changes have not yet been reflected in this content.
 We will update the content as soon as possible.
 Please refer to the Korean version for information on the latest updates.